oktadev/okta-blog/_source/_posts/2019-11-14-react-native-login.md

 {% img blog/react-native-login/default-auth-server.png alt:"Default Auth Server Issuer URI" width:"800" %}{: .center-image }

 The client ID will be on your application screen.

 {% img blog/react-native-login/oidc-client-credentials.png alt:"OIDC Client ID" width:"700" %}{: .center-image }

 This process will take a minute to complete.

 {% img blog/react-native-login/add-auth-process.png alt:"Add Auth Process" width:"800" %}{: .center-image }

 ### Configure Your iOS Project to use Swift

-React Native uses Objective-C, yet the Okta React Native library uses Swift.
+React Native uses Objective-C, but the Okta React Native library uses Swift.
 Because of this, you have to add a Swift file in your iOS project for it to compile.
-Run the follow command to open your native iOS project in Xcode.
+Run the following command to open your native iOS project in Xcode.

 ```shell
 open ios/ReactNativeLogin.xcworkspace